TomasMikula/libretto/README.md

    Higher-order functions are more powerful than first-order functions.
 (In terms of category theory, higher-order functions require closedness of the category.)
 By the principle of least power, we should avoid high-order functions, and thus callbacks, when possible.

+## Copyright and License

+Copyright 2020–2021 Tomas Mikula

+This software is distributed under the Mozilla Public License 2.0, see the LICENSE file for details.